Support Centre

 Info

 Your text for the minutes as well as tasks and decisions are auto-saved every 60 seconds.
-Check out this article for more inputs on managing tasks & decisions.
+Check out this article for more inputs on managing tasks and decisions.

 How to publish the minutes?